- Glossary

 What Is a Prorated Salary?

-A prorated salary is an adjusted paycheck proportional to the number of hours worked during a specified pay period.
+A prorated salary is an adjusted paycheck that corresponds to the number of hours worked during a specific pay period.

-Prorated salaries are often necessary if a salaried employee is hired after the first of the year or when a salaried employee doesn’t work the full amount of hours agreed upon in their employment contract.
+Prorated salaries typically come into play when a salaried employee joins after the beginning of the year or fails to fulfill the agreed-upon hours in their employment contract.

-In simple terms, a prorated salary is a calculation of a salaried employee’s hourly rate of pay and is used to pay full-time workers when they don’t work the number of hours expected of them.
+In essence, a prorated salary is a calculation of a salaried employee’s hourly pay, utilized when they work fewer hours than expected.

-Salaried employees are protected under the Fair Labor Standards Act (FLSA) and generally cannot have their pay lowered.
-However, there are many valid and lawful reasons for prorating a salaried employee’s paycheck.
+Salaried employees are generally protected under the Fair Labor Standards Act (FLSA) and cannot have their pay reduced arbitrarily.
+However, numerous valid reasons exist for prorating a salaried employee’s paycheck.

 -